 The forward lean will put more load on your upper back and lats to counteract, which develops serious injuries.

-This affects your kinetic chain badly, as your feet begin to wobble.
+This affects your kinetic chain badly as your feet begin to wobble.
 Since regular shoes also have no collar support, your ankles will also lose control.
-This puts you at the risk of failing your deadlift.
+This puts you at risk of failing your deadlift.

 Here are some of the most common mistakes when deadlifting with the wrong type of footwear: